 Not minor if: The changes adversely impacted the positioning and safety function of an IROFS.

-Example c: Post-maintenance testing was performed on five IROFS furnace temperature controllers during an outage at a fuel facility manufacturer.
+Example 1c: Post-maintenance testing was performed on five IROFS furnace temperature controllers during an outage at a fuel facility manufacturer.
 All the required tests were performed, based on statements from licensee workers, but there was no record that an actual post-maintenance test was conducted on one of the controllers.
 Based on indication in the control room, all temperature controllers had comparable temperature readings including the controller that did not have documented post-maintenance test results.
 Furnace temperature readings were within the required operating range.
 Recordkeeping and reporting was credited as a management measure in the license application.

 The violation: The licensee failed to implement management measures (recordkeeping and reporting) per 10 CFR 70.61(e) and 70.62(d) for an IROFS due to a lack of documented test results (records) verifying that test requirements were satisfied.